VEuPathDB/SiteSearchData/Model/bin/README.md

   * creates a (metadata) batch describing the types of documents we will have in solr, and their categories.
 Reads the [../data/documentTypeCategories.json](../data/documentTypeCategories.json) file and includes its contents in a `jsonblob` field in a `document-types.json` solr-ready file.
 This metadata is used by the SiteSearchService to form its solr queries, and by the web client to format the left **Filter results** panel.
 * `ssCreateDocumentFieldsBatch`
   * creates a (metadata) batch describing the fields in each solr document.
 Queries the SiteSearchData WDK Model (via a WDK service running that model) to discover the fields (attributes and tables) in each record type, and their properties.
 Also reads the [../data/nonWdkDocumentFields.json](../data/nonWdkDocumentFields.json) file to discover field metadata for documents that are not supplied by the SiteSearchData WDK model (e.g., Jekyll documents).
 Writes this information to a `document-fields.json` solr-ready file.
 This metadata is used by the SiteSearchService to form its solr queries, and by the web client to format the left **Filter results** panel.
+* `ssCreatePublicStrategiesBatch`
+  * Read the WDK public strategies endpoint from an application website (eg, PlasmoDB) and create a solr-compatible JSON file with searchable information about that site's public strategies.
+  * Not currently in use, but should be.
 * `ssCreateWdkMetaBatch`
   * could be renamed `ssCreateWdkSearchesBatch.
 Creates a batch describing meta information about WDK  website's WDK model.
 So far this only includes the WDK searches.
 (This is not used for EDA sites, as they don't include WDK searches.)
 Outputs a `wdkmeta.json` solr-ready file.
 This information is used for standard Site Search Service searches.
 * `ssCreateWdkRecordsBatch`